Approach to Teaching Phonics

-Further up the school Phonics are taught to groups or individual children depending on their learning need.
+As children move into key stage two, phonics is taught to groups or individual children depending on their learning need.
 For some children Phonics may not be the right strategy for them to learn to read.
 For these children we use a strategy called 'Read it, Write it!'
-However, the vast majority of children will successfully learn to read using the Letters and Sounds strategy.
+However, the vast majority of children will successfully learn to read using the Read Write Inc strategy.

 What is phonics?